 BA, History and Art History, Roanoke College

-Brittney Baltimore's interest in human-centered design springs from her public service background working at the Baltimore County Public Library and Baltimore Museum of Art, together with time spent working on urban vegetable and flower farms.
+Brittney Baltimore’s interest in human-centered design springs from her public service background working at the Baltimore County Public Library and Baltimore Museum of Art, together with time spent working on urban vegetable and flower farms.
 Knowing the importance of listening to people and designing for accessibility, Brittney is interested in how design can be a bottom-up, rather than top-down process; one that creates safe, vibrant outdoor spaces connecting neighborhoods rather than isolating them.
-Currently, Brittney is a graduate researcher working with the Gunpowder Valley Conservancy on a collaborative residential rain garden project.
+Currently, Brittney is a graduate researcher for Assistant Professor John Leonard and the Gunpowder Valley Conservancy on a collaborative residential rain garden project.
 She is also a student scholarship recipient from the Maryland Chapter of the American Society of Landscape Architects.

 BA, Interior Design, Taibah University, Saudi Arabia